tommyettinger/textratypist/README.md

 There are several preconfigured font settings in `KnownFonts`; the documentation for each font getter says what files are needed to use that font. **[The old .fnt files have been moved here](https://github.com/tommyettinger/fonts)**.
 [You can see previews and descriptions of most known fonts here.](https://tommyettinger.github.io/textratypist/apidocs/com/github/tommyettinger/textra/KnownFonts.html)
-That list can sometimes be outdated, and the latest fonts (that use the `.dat` format here) [can be previewed here](https://tommyettinger.github.io/fontwriter/).
+That list can sometimes be outdated, and the latest fonts (that currently use the `.dat` format here) [can be previewed here](https://tommyettinger.github.io/fontwriter/).
 Having KnownFonts isn't necessary for many fonts since version 1.0.0, because the `.dat` fonts are now made all by the same tool ([fontwriter](https://github.com/tommyettinger/fontwriter)), and tend to be configured correctly